 28) What is the difference between gradient descent optimization algorithms Adam and Momentum?

-29) What are various steps involved in an analytics project?
+29) What are the various steps involved in an analytics project?

 • Understand the business problem